midibox/mios8/tools/mk_syx/README.txt

 How to transfer the .syx file?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   - Start MIDI-OX
+   - Start MIOS Studio 2
-   - make sure that SysEx is enabled: Options->Pass SysEx must be checked
+   - select the MIDI In and Out ports
-   - start the SysEx tool with View->SysEx
+   - start the SysEx tool with Tools->SysEx Tool
-   - configure the data transfer: open SysEx->Configure
+   - ensure that the delay between sysex blocks is set to 750 mS
-   - set the delay between sysex blocks ("Delay after F7") to 750 mS
+   - load the .syx file
-   - load the generated .syx file and transfer it to the MIDIbox
+   - press the SEND button

    See http://www.uCApps.de/howto_tools_mbsyx.html for more detailed instructions